AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-customer-support-experience.md

 * Provide system and environment details
 * Indicate impact and urgency
 * Confirm contact information
-* Review and submit details
+* Review and submit the details

 Follow these steps to create a support ticket: